publictxt/publictext/README.md

-# Project Name: PublicText
+# Project Name: Public Text

 ## Overview
-PublicText is an experimental platform combining the power of Git's version control with the dynamic world of public discourse, web browsing, social bookmarking, wikis and blogging.
-It's designed to enhance how we manage, share, and interact with information in a transparent, collaborative online space.
+PublicTxt is a stab at using plaintext based git repos as efficient stores of public, community, and semi-private and private content.

-The experiment is in early stages.
+And then hopefully, eventually also a bunch of tooling that works with these git repos to store, share, and organise content/knowledge/community.
+The idea is to combine the power of Git's version control with strong graphs of connected public content to provide a way for systems to store and interoperate in public discourse, web browsing, social bookmarking, wikis and blogging.
+It aims to enhance how we manage, share, and interact with information in a transparent, collaborative online space.

-Links to software repositories for tooling that works work these plaintext repositories to follow.
+This repository contains the Public Text template, which is a starting point for creating a new Public Text repository.
+It includes a basic directory structure, a README template, and a license.
+The template is designed to be cloned and personalized for your own Public Text repository.

-## Planned Features of the ecosystem
+## Key Features of the ecosystem

 - **Plain text**: Using Markdown for simple, flexible content creation and editing.
 Tags and more complex metadata is stored using an open plaintext protocol.
-- **Immutable Public Records**: Leveraging Git for transparent, reliable record-keeping.
+- **Immutable Public Records**: Leveraging Git commits - possibly in combination with other forms of distributed ledgers - for transparent and reliable record-keeping.
 - **Consensus and Reputation Mechanisms**: Empowering community-driven content management and peer review.
 - **Fluid Community Controls**: Flexibility with public, semi-public, and private content settings.
 - **MetaWeb Commons Functionality**: A browser extension that integrates Git repositories that contain discussion and notes about web pages with the web browsing experience.